 Professional management.
-Portfolio managers supply the knowledge and technical expertise for buying, monitoring, and selling securities on a daily basis.
+Portfolio managers supply the knowledge and technical expertise for buying, monitoring, and selling securities according to the fund's specific objectives.

 Flexibility.
-Mutual funds let you customize your investment portfolio.
+Mutual funds and ETFs let you customize your investment portfolio.
 You can choose from a wide variety of investment styles and objectives to suit your investing profile.
 You can also adjust quickly to changes in your lifestyle or your market outlook.

 Diversification.
-By investing across a wide range of securities, industries, or asset classes, mutual funds may help reduce investment risk and enhance long-term return potential.
+By investing across a wide range of securities, industries, or asset classes, investment funds may help reduce investment risk and enhance long-term return potential.
 Of course, diversification does not guarantee a profit or protect against loss; it is a method used to help manage investment risk.

-The return and principal value of mutual fund shares fluctuate with changes in market conditions.
-Shares, when sold, may be worth more or less than their original cost.
+The investment return and principal value of mutual fund and ETF shares fluctuate with market conditions.
+Shares, when redeemed, may be worth more or less than their original cost.
+Investments seeking to achieve higher returns carry an increased level of risk.
+Supply and demand for ETF shares may cause them to trade at a premium or a discount relative to the value of the underlying shares.

-Mutual funds are sold by prospectus.
+Mutual funds and exchange-traded funds are sold by prospectus.
 Please consider the investment objectives, risks, charges, and expenses carefully before investing.
 The prospectus, which contains this and other information about the investment company, is available from your financial professional.
 Be sure to read the prospectus carefully before deciding whether to invest.

 How Do You Navigate in Turbulent Times?

 3. Employ Fundamental Investment Tactics